uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 3C.
 Number of Players

-Definition: The number of players in the gameplay footage of the platform edition (Lee et al. 2024)
+Definition: The number of players in the gameplay footage of the platform edition (Lee et al., "VGMS 4.2," 2024)

 <details>
 <summary><i>controlled vocabulary</i> [R]</summary>